jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.10.10 GaussianFilter

-Performs a Gaussian filter on an image..
+Performs a Gaussian filter on an image.

 *Parameters*: